The Best Strategy for Folks Who Want to Inexpensively Try Out Airport Lounges

 I used to be like you.
 Standing in the busy terminal with my face pressed up against the glass airport lounge doors, wondering whose palm I have to grease to get inside.

 Airport lounge access actually isn’t just for the rich and famous.
 It’s for the rich, the famous, and Million Mile Secrets readers with the right credit card.

 Credit cards that come with an airport lounge membership usually have a hefty annual fee ($450 and above!).
 Most come with other super valuable perks, too.
 But the fact is, that’s a daunting price tag for lots of folks.
 Fortunately, there are cards you can open with WAY cheaper annual fees that also give you the chance to test-drive airport lounges, such as:

-- Hilton Honors American Express Ascend Card – 10 free Priority Pass airport lounge visits per year
+- Hilton Honors American Express Ascend Card – 10 complimentary Priority Pass airport lounge visits per year

-- The Hilton Honors American Express Business Card – 10 free Priority Pass airport lounge visits per year
+- The Hilton Honors American Express Business Card – 10 complimentary Priority Pass airport lounge visits per year (enrollment required)

 - United℠ Explorer Card – 2 free one-time United Airlines airport lounge visits per year

 My #1 pick for folks who want to test-drive airport lounge access before opening a card with a proper airport lounge membership is the AMEX Hilton Ascend.

 How to Try Out Airport Lounges Before Making a Commitment